shreyshrivastava4799/Pedestrian-Detection-Using-CUDA/README.md

 ## Getting Started
 - Clone the repository.
-- Change your current directory to convolution
+- Change your current directory to Convolution
 - run:
     - make
     - ./convolution